 What is an IRA savings account?

 An IRA savings account is a type of retirement account that allows you to save money for retirement.
 With an IRA, you can contribute up to $6000 per year.
-The money in your IRA grows tax-deferred, meaning you don’t have to pay taxes on it until you withdraw the money in retirement.
+In addition, the money in your IRA grows tax-deferred, meaning you don’t have to pay taxes on it until you withdraw the money in retirement.
 There are two types of IRAs, traditional and Roth.
 With a traditional IRA, you get a tax deduction for your contributions.
 With a Roth IRA, you don’t get a tax deduction for your contributions, but you can withdraw the money tax-free in retirement.

 How do I close a savings account?